 You’re a prairie guy!
-How is it you’ve found yourself as chief finance poo-bah at Roy Group?
+How is it you began your career at Roy Group as its chief finance poo-bah?

 I went to the University of Saskatchewan to get my Bachelor of Commerce.
 After university I worked in different industries for 10 years — transportation, manufacturing, real estate development, as a corporate controller — while also obtaining my CPA / CMA designation.
 In 2017, I moved to Victoria to join the Fine Furniture program at Camosun College.
 I had been looking for a part-time accounting job, because I wanted to keep my hand in finance yet still have time to pursue my woodworking.
 I applied for this job when I saw it posted.
 The funny thing is, when I had the initial interview with the recruiter I realized I’d already met Ian and Anne-Marie at a Fuckup Night I had attended with friends who turned out to be mutual!
 It has been a very welcome and happy coincidence.

 So you’re in the office some of the time, and in the studio some of the time?

 Yeah, my time is split pretty evenly between Roy Group and the woodworking.
 I work with a local maker in Victoria, and am slowly building my own endeavour as well.

 Give Jonny a call!
 What were your previous jobs in accounting?